Live Captions for Multilingual Events (2026): A Practical Guide

 Webinars with international audiences

 A product webinar pitched to the US, UK, and EU markets.
 English source.
-The host configures Spanish and French as translation targets.
-Attendees who prefer reading rather than listening open the share link and choose their display: source English, translated Spanish or French, or both side-by-side.
+To serve Spanish and French audiences, the host runs two sessions — English→Spanish and English→French — each with its own share link.
+Attendees who prefer reading rather than listening open the link for their language and choose their display: source English, the translation, or both side-by-side.

 Comparison: when each category fits